-In your third year you must choose options equal to the value of 60 credits from the other Department.
+60 credits from the range of options offered by the Department.
 These options include the Dissertation (30 credits).
 Only one Dissertation is permitted.

-If not already completed in Stage Two, the requirement for at least 15 credits focusing on medieval literature or literature from before 1780 (excluding Shakespeare) must be completed in Stage Three.
+If not already completed in Stage Two, the requirement for at least 15 credits focusing on literature from before 1780 (excluding Shakespeare) must be completed in Stage Three.